lloydkevin/kevinlloyd.net/content/blog/2023-04-41-in-procces-background-queue-service.md

 }
 ```
 I'm sure, at some point, we've all tried something like this and got burned.
 But just in case you haven't here's the problem:
-`Task.Run()` will run your process asynchronously (kinda), however as soon as the controller returns a response ASP.NET will dispose that instance of the controller.
-If your long running process relies on anything instantiated during that controller again, things will start to fail in spectacular fashion.
+`Task.Run()` will run your process asynchronously (kinda), however, as soon as the controller returns a response ASP.NET will dispose that instance of the controller.
+If your long-running process relies on anything instantiated during that controller again, things will start to fail spectacularly.
 The errors may look like this: `Error: the object is already disposed`.

 What we need is a dedicated process that runs this outside of the scope of the controller.
 That typically leads us to a background process backed by a queue.
-The term _queue_ have a lot of different meanings here.
+The term _queue_ has a lot of different meanings here.
 Some great examples are: [RabbitMQ](https://www.rabbitmq.com/), [AWS SQS](https://aws.amazon.com/sqs/), [Azure Storage Queues](https://azure.microsoft.com/en-us/products/storage/queues/), and [Azure Service Bus](https://azure.microsoft.com/en-us/products/service-bus/).

-Any of these will fit the scope of the problem, however they come with their own pros and cons.
+Any of these will fit the scope of the problem, however, they come with their pros and cons.

-- They are great for scalability of your application.
+- They are great for the scalability of your application.
 It's often trivial to have these scale horizontally to handle more load.
 Plus the cloud options can be configured.
 - They are an excellent option for communication between different systems or services.
 - They are reliable and durable.
 Once your message makes it into the queue, you're pretty much guaranteed it will get delivered (at least once).
 Even if your services fail or were offline.
 Once things are back up and running, messages will be consumed.
-- Most of them have built in retry capabilities, if you need it.
+- Most of them have built-in retry capabilities, if you need it.

 However:
 - There is a cost to consider.
-If you're using something on premises there's labor cost to keep this service up and running.
-For cloud services, that's something you can lookup.
+If you're using something on-premises there's labor cost to keep this service up and running.
+For cloud services, that's something you can look up.
 However, those costs can be fuzzy, since they tend to grow with your usage.
 - The biggest con is usually one of complexity.
-Things to consider include: networking, security, message routing, etc.
+Things to consider include networking, security, message routing, etc.

 Even though these systems _can_ solve our problem, they don't seem very targeted for it.
 Caveat:
 I will say, if you're maintaining a system that already uses a queue service and there is an established usage pattern for it, I would definitely lean on that to solve this problem.

-## In Process Queue Service
+## In-Process Queue Service

- If we don't want to bite off the added complexity of an infrastructure based queue service, we're left with an in-process queue.
+ If we don't want to bite off the added complexity of an infrastructure-based queue service, we're left with an in-process queue.
 This is by no means a silver bullet, but it does fit the Asynchronous Request-Reply Pattern pretty well.

 Conceptually, the implementation would look like this:
 - A in-memory _queue_ (the data structure [definition](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)))
-  - This store handle a FIFO list of _tasks_ or _jobs_.
+  - This store handles a FIFO list of _tasks_ or _jobs_.
-- A background process that listens for entries into the queue, pops them off, and runs the job.
+- A background process that listens for entries into the queue, pops them off and runs the job.

 C# has queues (of course).
 We will actually be using `Channels`, which wrap our queue in a much cleaner and more performant abstraction.
 You can [read more about channels here](https://devblogs.microsoft.com/dotnet/an-introduction-to-system-threading-channels/).